- See a full list of publications

 Sofia works on a number of projects broadly examining the theme of political dissatisfaction with democracy and democratic institutions across Europe.
 More specifically her research interests include:

 The findings of her research feed into debates about democratic legitimacy, accountability and representation in Europe and the European Union.

 Sofia welcomes research applications in any of her areas of research and expertise.

 Year 1: Introduction to Democratic Politics

 Year 3: Comparing European Institutions (convenor)

 MA & PhD: Introduction to Quantitative Methods of Data Analysis

 PhD: Political Research & Analysis (convenor)

-Feedback and Guidance hours (spring term) - on research leave
+Feedback and Guidance hours (summer term) - on research leave